-- Remove the shroud and the ceramic disc with help of an adjustable spanner.
-Check for damages and replace if required.
+- Remove the shroud and the ceramic disc with the help of an adjustable spanner.
+Check for damages and replace, if required.

-- Remove the cartridges; keep in mind which ones are for hot and cold water.
-Check for damages -replace if required.
+- Remove the cartridges.
+Remember which ones are for hot and cold water.
+Replace any damaged parts.

 - Flip off or twist open the washer from the tap seat.
 Look out for any damages and replace if required.

-- Change the rubber seal if worn out.
+- If the rubber seal is worn out, change it.

 - Make sure all the replacing parts are correctly sized and fit properly.

-- Bring back water supply by turning the knob gently.
+- Bring back the water supply by turning the knob gently.